 Talent removing the glasses from the box after calibration is complete.

 To ensure a proper nosepiece fit, instruct the participant to sit in the cockpit and put on the glasses [1].
-In the Eye Tracking Hub, navigate to File, Settings, and Nose Wizard [2].
+In the Eye Tracking Hub, navigate to the bottom right corner and click on “glasses fit” [2].

 WIDE: Participant sitting in the cockpit and putting on the glasses.

-SCREEN: Eye Tracking Hub showing File > Settings > Nose Wizard being selected.
+SCREEN: Eye Tracking Hub showing “glasses fit” being selected.
+This step was deleted as step 2.6 repeats it and goes into more detail about it below.

-Check the Adjust Fit of Your Glasses box on the left side of the screen.
+Check the Adjust Fit of Your Glasses box on the bottom right side of the screen.
 If the fit is marked as Excellent, proceed to the next step.
 Otherwise, click the box [1].

-SCREEN: The Adjust Fit of Your Glasses box is displayed on the left side of the screen, and the fit status is shown.
+SCREEN: The Adjust Fit of Your Glasses box is displayed on the bottom right side of the screen, and the fit status is shown.

 Then, instruct the participant to follow the on-screen fit recommendations, adjust the nosepiece, ensure the glasses fit comfortably, and look straight ahead at the laptop [1].